GerritCodeReview/homepage/pages/site/community/kudos.md

 Please add new kudos at the top of this list.

 ---
+**[2024-11-17] To: Nasser Grainawi**

+> For driving the organization of the latest Gerrit Hackathon and User Summit,
+> it's never easy to organize such events and it should not be taken for granted
+> that they keep happening every year.
+They're a great way to foster the
+> collaboration within the community, so thanks again for your effort and
+> dedication.

+From: Daniele Sassoli (GerritForge)

+---
 **[2022-02-04] To: Andrew Allen**

 > Thank you Andrew for moderating the last Gerrit community meeting and taking